 - recent deployments or pipeline changes in the same timeframe.

-8. Response playbook: triage, mitigation, retraining, and rollback
+8. Response playbook: triage, mitigations, retraining, rollback

-8.1 Triage: is it drift or is it a data bug?
+8.1 Triage: drift or data bug?

 8.2 Immediate mitigations (minutes to hours)